PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 The `configs/` directory contains an example configuration file for specifying which samples are to be run.
 The configuration file can be renamed.
 It must be specified in the command line call for snakemake for any samples to be run.

 The `inputs/` directory should contain all of the required input files for each sample.
 In this workflow there must be a `SAMPLE.fasta` file of HiFi reads and a `SAMPLE.contigs.fasta` file that contains the assembled contigs.
 These can be the actual files, or symbolic links to the files (for example using `ln -s source_file symbolic_name`).
-If you used metaFlye for assembly, you must also include the `SAMPLE-assembly_info.txt` file

 The `scripts/` directory contains a few Python scripts required for the workflow.
 These are involved with formatting, filtering, plotting, and summarizing.
 They are called in different steps of the workflow.